 No-deal Brexit preparations given highest priority, Donohoe says

-Minister for Finance says there is significant risk of a crash-out Brexit on October 31st
+PwC/Irish Times tax summit: Minister says there is ‘significant risk’ of disorderly Brexit

+Minister for Finance Paschal Donohoe at the Irish Times/PwC Tax Summit.
+Photgraph: Conor Mulhern

 There is a significant risk of a no-deal Brexit on October 31st, Minister for Finance Paschal Donohoe has warned, noting that preparations for such a scenario now had the highest priority across Government.